nikkukn/basic-concepts/README.md

-# interview-prepration
+# About
-This is a complete guide of preparation material I have refered for Frontend Engineer Interview.
+This is a collection of some important concepts that a frontend developer must know.